 Next new visitor orientation/training: 1 p.m.
 July 17, Room 20T, The Riverside Church, 490 Riverside Drive (Claremont Avenue @120th Street), New York City.

 Aug 13 & 27

 Car pools are available from Riverside and from near Port Authority, with space available on a first-come, first-served basis.

 Contact Frances Connell - frances.connell (at) gmail.com - for more information.

 FEATURED ARTICLE: THE POST-RELEASE HOUSING CHALLENGE

 The background: In 1996, Congress enacted sweeping legislation that made it harder for people fleeing persecution in their home countries to get asylum in the United States.
 It mandated that asylum seekers be apprehended upon entry to the U.S. and detained until a final decision was reached on their asylum claim.

 However, in January 2010, the Department of Homeland Security said some asylum seekers could be paroled early from detention if their identity had been established, they were no security threat to the United States, they had a credible fear of persecution if they returned to their home country, and - this is where the Sojourners come in - they had a place to stay.

 Why it's important to find housing so asylum seekers can leave detention: It's far more difficult to pursue an asylum case while in detention.
 Asylum seekers have to line up to use the pay phones, and they can't leave voicemail messages or take incoming calls.
 There's no internet.
 There's also no privacy, since they're sharing a dorm with about 30 to 40 other people.

-- Retired teacher who hosts an asylum seeker in his Manhattan apartment
+- Retired teacher who welcomed an asylum seeker to his Manhattan apartment

 The future need for housing: The number of asylum seekers turning to Sojourners for housing help is expected to grow, slowly.